google/WebFundamentals/src/site/tools/setup/devtools.markdown

 notes:
   alias:
     - Check out this list of <a href="http://tjholowaychuk.tumblr.com/post/26904939933/git-extras-introduction-screencast"> Git aliases</a>.
-  firefox:
-    - To test on Firefox browser, enable <a href="https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_View">Responsive Design View</a>.
   grunt:
-    - Check out this <a href="http://24ways.org/2013/grunt-is-not-weird-and-hard/">blog post on using the grunt build tools</a>; good beginner's resource to web build tools.
+    - Chris Coyier's <a href="http://24ways.org/2013/grunt-is-not-weird-and-hard/">Grunt for People Who Think Things Like Grunt are Weird and Hard</a> blog post is good beginner's resource to web build tools.
   windows:
     - See these <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/ms682057(v=vs.85).aspx">instructions for setting up Windows aliases</a>.
 ---